 By Car

-If you are renting a car in France and want to drive (perhaps with some stops along the way), the journey from Paris to Nice takes about 8-9 hours and is approximately 950 km.
-Because gas costs more in Europe than in the U.S., it is important to take fuel prices into consideration before you decide to drive from Paris to Nice.
+If you are renting a car in France and want to drive (perhaps with some stops along the way), the journey from Paris to Nice takes about 8-9 hours covering approximately 950 km.
+Because gas costs more in Europe than in the U.S., it is important to take fuel prices into consideration before you decide to drive from Paris to Nice – as well as any extra fees if you’re going to drop the car off in a different location than where you picked it up.

 Directions: